 - Typical installs the typical files required for developing EAServer applications.
 If you choose this option, the client runtime files are installed on your machine in the easclient.jar file. - Client Runtime Only installs only the client runtime files.
-Select this option to run Java or C++ client applications or to use SSL connectivity from PowerBuilder clients, but not install the entire product set.
+Select this option to run Java or C++ client applications, but not install the entire product set.